 How do I file taxes for clients with a filing extension?

-File your client’s taxes just as you usually would in your TaxSlayer Pro software (Desktop Extension Filing Instructions vs. Pro Web Extension Filing Instructions).
+Once you’re ready to file, complete the return as you usually would in your TaxSlayer Pro software (Desktop Extension Filing Instructions vs. Pro Web Extension Filing Instructions).
 If their Form 4868 was electronically filed or postmarked by the tax filing deadline, they won’t face late filing penalties.
 However, keep in mind that while filing an extension allows your clients extra time to submit their return, it does not extend the time to pay any taxes owed.

 Note: These penalties won’t be reflected when you file their taxes in your TaxSlayer Pro software.
 They’ll receive a notice from the IRS later concerning any late payment penalties.